suvimanikandan/Devops-BootCamp/Basic linux commands.md

 ▶️clear-clears the terminal

 🗒️note:
-->everythinng in linux is a file
+->everything in linux is a file
 ->text document,pictures etc.,
 ->directories
 ->commands like pwd,ls,etc
-->device like printer,keyboard,usbb etc ., in device file
+->device like printer,keyboard,usb etc ., in device file

 🚀navigating in the file system:
 ▶️cd[absolute path]-move to any location by providing the full path